iPhone Overheating: Why It Happens and How to Cool It Down

 1. Unplug and let the phone cool for at least 10 minutes before resuming use.

-2. Avoid streaming video or running Maps while charging.
+2. Avoid streaming video or running Maps while it charges.

-3. Use only Apple or MFi-certified chargers — uncertified models run hotter.
-If you’re also seeing slow charging, see our guide to iPhone charging problems.
+3. Use only Apple or MFi-certified chargers, since uncertified models run hotter.
+If you are also seeing slow charging, see our guide to iPhone charging problems.

-4. Enable Optimized Battery Charging: Settings → Battery → Battery Health & Charging.
+4. Enable Optimized Battery Charging under Settings → Battery → Battery Health & Charging.

-Troubleshooting tip: When the temperature warning appears, iOS stops charging automatically.
-Place the phone face-down on a flat surface in a cool room and wait 5–10 minutes.
-Do not put it in the freezer — rapid cooling causes condensation that can damage internal components.
+When the temperature warning appears, iOS stops charging automatically.
+Place the phone face-down on a flat surface in a cool room for 5–10 minutes.
+Never put it in the freezer — rapid cooling causes condensation that can damage internal components.

-GPS is one of the most power-intensive components in an iPhone.
-A single app left on “Always” location access polls the GPS chip continuously, raising device temperature noticeably over time.
+Yes.
+GPS is one of the most power-hungry components in an iPhone, and a single app left on “Always” location access polls the GPS chip nonstop, raising device temperature noticeably over a few hours.
+I once traced a persistently warm phone to a shopping app I had granted “Always” without thinking.

 How to fix it